NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 4: The Five Learning Economies Framework
+# The Five Learning Economies Framework

 **A new taxonomy for understanding human capital creation**